-As a Lancaster medical benefits attorney from Koszdin, Fields, Sherry & Katz has extensive experience of handling cases of this type, they are familiar with the common reasons for denying claims like yours.
+As a Lancaster medical benefits attorney from Koszdin, Fields & Sherry has extensive experience in handling cases of this type, they are familiar with the common reasons for denying claims like yours.
 Aside from the time issue, there are several reasons regularly given by insurance companies when reducing or outright rejecting claims.

 Minor Injuries – If your injury is not believed to be severe enough to require time off work, your employer and their insurance company may deny your claim.

 You should not suffer alone after a workplace injury.
-At Koszdin, Field, Sherry & Katz, we understand how devastating the impact of losing your income can be, for both you and your family.
+At Koszdin, Fields & Sherry, we understand how devastating the impact of losing your income can be, for both you and your family.

 To enlist the services of an expert Lancaster medical benefits attorney, schedule your free initial consultation today by calling us on 818-812-5639.